zarazinsfuss/cyberparadism-manifesto/README.md

 ## The Laws of Cyberparadism

+> "We shall require a substantially new manner of thinking if mankind is to survive."
+>
+> - Albert Einstein

 In the realm of Cyberparadism, we uphold a set of guiding principles that embody our vision for a harmonious future, where technology and nature coexist and enrich each other.
 These principles, or Laws, serve as the foundation of our aesthetic and our ethos, shaping our understanding of how technology can be harnessed to create a prosperous, equitable, and sustainable world.
 They are the pillars upon which Cyberparadism stands, guiding our endeavors and inspiring our imaginations as we work towards our vision of an idyllic future.

 - **The Law of Abundance**: Cyberparadism is founded on the belief that technology can be a powerful catalyst for abundance and prosperity.
 We strive to employ technology in ways that enhance human experiences, and promote social and economic equality, envisioning a future where scarcity is replaced by abundance for all.